 Leave the dorms.
-Wander the campus, go to any events that are already on (games or performances) scope out the libraries.
+Wander the campus, go to any events that might be available, scope out the libraries.
 The fastest way to make a place feel like home is to get to know it well.

 3. Don’t look at your high school friends’ Snapchats and Instagram posts and believe, for one minute, that you are getting the full story.

-Most kids have moments or days of homesickness, yet few post it for the world to see.
+Most teens have moments or days of homesickness, yet few post it for the world to see.
 This is important for our kids to understand.
 Who would post a picture of themselves crying in their dorm room?
 Look at social media with the largest grains of salt.

 4. Talk to people, even if it makes you uncomfortable.

 There is a window of opportunity freshman year when it is not awkward to just strike up a conversation with a perfect stranger.
 Jump through that window, it never opens this wide this again.

 5. Find your constant.

 Suggest they do that thing that gives them comfort and makes them feel like they are back in their own skin again.
 For some it is running, others it might be listening to music or watching a movie.
 Find that place where it all seems right and urge them to visit there as needed.

 6. Call home when you need to.

-As parents, we are there for our kids.
+As parents, we are there for our teens.
 We will not solve their problems, but we will provide a sympathetic ear.
 If, as a parent, you can remember feeling the same way during your freshman year, this is the moment to share that painful memory.